appveyor/website/src/docs/parallel-testing.md

 ## Requirements

-Parallel testing works for [Premium and Enterprise plans](/pricing/) with 2 and 4 concurrent jobs respectively.
+Parallel testing works well for accounts which have multiple concurrent jobs in their plan.
+In some scenarios it is useful to split tests into jobs on the Free plan as well, but jobs will run in series as the Free plan allows 1 concurrent job per account.

-The number of concurrent jobs is defined **per account**, so, for example, if you run 2 builds with 4 jobs each (8 jobs in total) then 4 of those jobs will run at the same time.
+The number of concurrent jobs is defined **per account**.
+For example, if you run 2 builds with 4 jobs each (8 jobs in total) when your plan allows 4 parallel jobs, then 4 of those jobs will run at the same time.
 When a job from project A finishes then the first job of project B will start.
-This behaviour is illustrated below:
+This behavior is illustrated below:

 * Project A: 2 jobs finished, 2 jobs running.
 * Project B: 2 jobs running, 2 jobs pending.

-It's possible to assign a custom plan to your account if you need more concurrent jobs.
-Please [contact us for a quote](mailto:team@appveyor.com).

-You can split tests into jobs on the Free plan, but jobs will run in series as the Free plan allows 1 concurrent job per account.

 ## Test categories